gregorybesson/ai-deep-learning-notes/Covnets.md

 # Definition
 A convolutional network or convnet is a deep neural network to extract features from images.
 It is used to detect or identify objects in an image.

+## statistical invariants
+translation invariance : We want a cat to be recognized wether it's in the left corner of an image or the right one.

+Or the word kitten to be recognized wether it's at the begiining or at the end of a sentence.
+We'll use the concept of *weight sharing*

 ReLU : rectified linear unit.

 We'll build a multilayer neural network

 Preventing overfitting